xingboyang20/ace-configuration-api-samples/basics/README.md

 REACT_APP_PACKAGE_PATH=samples/ihear
 ```

-Then install the code dependencies:
+Next, install the code dependencies:

 ```
 npm install
 ```

-And start the application with
+Then start the application:

 ```
 npm start
 ```

-## Making it your own

-The intention of this a example is to show how to build a configurator and to act as a starting poin for our configurator.
-To learn more, start by reading the [documention](docs/CONFIGURATOR.md).
+## Structure

-The project is organized in the following folders:
+The project has the following strucure:

 ```
 ├── docs                    # documentation (Start here)
 ├── public                  # index.html and assets
 └── src
-    ├── api                 # helpers for calling the http API ├── components          # general components
+    ├── api                 # helpers for calling the HTTP API ├── components          # general React components
     └── pages
-        ├── product-search  # example using the /products API └── configurator    # example configurator using the /configure API
+        ├── configurator    # example configurator using the /configure endpoint └── product-search  # example using the /products endpoint

 ```

-This project is created with [Create React App](https://facebook.github.io/create-react-app/) their documentation has a lot valuable information about topics like: _Adding styles and assets_, _Deployment_, _Editor Setup_ etc.
+This project is created with [Create React App](https://facebook.github.io/create-react-app/).
+The React documentation has a lot valuable information about topics like _Adding styles and assets_, _Deployment_, _Editor Setup_, and so on.

+## Making it your own

+The intention of this sample is to act as a starting point for building your own configurator.
+To learn more, start by reading the [configurator documention](docs/CONFIGURATOR.md).